 Here are some of the documented benefits from published case studies and lab research:

-Why IgG Is the Missing Piece in C. diff Recovery
+Why IgG May Be a Missing Link in C. diff Recovery

 If you’re dealing with C. difficile or still recovering after antibiotics, there’s a good chance toxins are still inflaming your gut and triggering symptoms.
 That’s where immunoglobulin G (IgG) comes in.